Leadership Recoded … Anne Wojcicki and Bernard Arnault, Tan Le and Zhang Ruimin … 25 video stories of inspiring business leaders

 Jessica Tan, co-CEO of Ping An … Ping An is one of the world’s largest insurance companies, based inn Schenzen.
 Tan, with a background in consulting, joined the executive team to look at new ways to grow the business, in particular into new markets.
 She recognised the huge opportunity for finding a low-cost, accessible healthcare model in China and beyond.
 Building an ecosystem of partners – doctors, pharmacies, clinics, technologies and data experts, she has created Good Doctor, the world’s largest online healthcare platform.

 Hamdi Ulukaya, CEO of Chobani … Ulukaya is the Anatolian shepherd who grew up as a nomad in north eastern Turkey, went to USA, and created the world’s leading brand of Greek yogurt, Chobani.
-He calls himself the anti-CEO, and wants to give all his money away to charities fighting poverty and homelessness.
+He calls himself the anti-CEO, recently won the Global Citizen of the Year award, and wants to give all his money away to charities fighting poverty and homelessness.

 - Read more about Hamdi Ulukaya